AmirtterK/Chat-App/README.md

-# ⏰ Tick Clock - Chat App
+# 🗨️ Bubble - Chat App

 A simple, real-time chat application built with **Flutter** and **Firebase**, supporting push notifications, user authentication, and a smooth, modern UI.